 When is it better for job seekers to apply for jobs, and what are the most in-demand jobs in your hotel?

-Andres Goeta: So, obviously, it’s during the high season.
-The high season is always going to be the time when we tend to look for a little bit more help.
-It could happen at any point in time because of limitations, somebody getting a better job or whatever the case might be.
+Andres Goeta: During the peak season.
+Granted, it could also happen at any point because of limitations, somebody getting a better job or whatever the case.

-But the high season is definitely when we’re like, “Okay, we need a lot more hands on deck.”
-We also hire more before the high season because we tend to know when the high season is coming.
+But the peak season is definitely when we’re like, “Okay, we need a lot more hands on deck.”
+We also hire more before peak season, just in case.

-We tend to know that, for example, if we know here in Florida, it’s going to be our winter season.
+For example, here in Florida, the peak season is during our winter season.
 Now, for the North, since I also worked in the Northeast, it’s the other way around.
-Summertime is when it’s the high season.
+Summertime is the peak season.

 So, it depends on where you’re at.
-Right before high season starts, maybe a couple of weeks, three weeks before or maybe a month before, we start heavily investing ourselves into hiring.
+Right before the peak season starts, maybe a couple of weeks, three weeks before or maybe a month before, we start heavily investing ourselves into hiring.

 Don’t get too caught up when you’re looking for a job.
 If you’re looking for a front desk position or a Front Desk Supervisor position and you see that there’s a “lower-level role,” go for it.